jasongoodwin/turboencabulator-3000/README.md

 I would undo that probably for the sake of simplicity.

 ## Why Tokio?
-Tokio is absolutely not needed here - streaming utilizing only one core and no async would be simpler.
+Tokio is not needed here - streaming utilizing only one core and no async would be simpler.
-But it demonstrates my experience and does offer some concurrency (~1.5x).
+But it demonstrates my experience as I understand you're using it, and does offer some concurrency (~1.5x).
-Could pin a couple threads and it'd remove the big dependency tree from tokio even.
-This is only here for demonstration.
-Even the `mpsc` usage is overkill imo.
-Async/Concurrent/Distributed and fast, safe stable systems are my jam.
-I've written books on this stuff!
-But simplicity rules, and premature optimization is the devil.
-So an actual submission would be as simple as possible and I would avoid MPSC here for the sake of juniors.